Catholic Activity: Put Christ Back in Christmas

 - An aid to bringing this spirit into the home is the Advent Wreath, which is an old Christian custom.
-A leaflet giving details and prayers is available at our service office, at the address listed below.

 - Make plans for the "Christmas Eve Program in the Home" as outlined in an explanatory leaflet also available at our office.
 Let Jesus make your family circle complete, just as His coming made the Holy Family complete.

 - Make the Crib, not the tree, the center of attraction in your home, club, or place of business.
 Let the entire family participate in building the stable, painting the figures, arranging the background, etc.

 - If you drive a car, display the "Keep Christ In Christmas" magnets or stickers.
 Who knows but that this tiny appeal may help to put Christ back into some lonely heart this Christmas?

 - Buy and send only Christmas greeting cards symbolizing the true meaning of Christmas (Nativity, etc.) to all friends, relatives, and business associates, regardless of whether they have any religious affiliations or not.
 Resolve not to send any other kind.
 The cards you send will reflect the sincerity of the sender by their beauty in both appearance and thought expressed.
 Keeping this resolve alone will be a big help in "Putting Christ Back Into Christmas" and into the hearts of men.